UPPER MIDWEST INVASIVE SPECIES CONFERENCE

 If interested in organizing a session (a series of 4 or 5 presentations) or a symposium (multiple sessions), please contact abstracts@umisc.net to discuss.
 If approved, session organizers will be given specific abstract submission instructions to provide presenters.

 Review Process: The UMISC program committee will review and approve abstracts.
 Acceptance will be based on relevance to the conference's session topics and receipt of abstract by the deadline.
 Oral presentation slots are limited.
 Oral presentation authors are asked in the abstract submission form below to indicate if they would be willing to present their topic as a poster if the committee does not approve an oral presentation slot.
-Abstract contributors will be notified of committee decisions by mid-July.
+Abstract contributors will be notified of committee decisions by the end of June 2024.

 Conference Topic Areas